We all know that drinking coffee gives you a much-needed energy boost. A shot of espresso does a particularly good job of revitalizing your body.

 Thanks to the advancement in technology, we now have espresso machines that produce up to 15 atmospheres of pressure (ATM) to push water through the coffee.

 To make a shot of espresso, at least 1.5 ounces of boiling water is forced through very finely ground espresso coffee.
-The result is a dark brown, somewhat thick liquid with a tiny amount of crema.
+The result is a dark brown, somewhat thick liquid with a tiny amount of espresso crema on top.

 Overall, there are several factors that go into making barista-quality espresso.
 These include water temperature and pressure, fineness of the ground coffee as well as how compact the coffee is packed.